 For annual events in Irvine, here are some you don't want to miss.

 4. Summer Concerts.
 Cost: FREE.
-Concerts typically start in June.
-Gourmet food trucks on site if you get hungry.
+They typically start in June.
+Gourmet food trucks are on site if you get hungry.
 Tel: 949-724-6606.
 Mike Ward Community Park.

 Orange County parks also hold concerts at various parks bringing in talented musicians from all around from SOCAL.